deanpeters/product-manager-prompts/prompts/recommendation-canvas-template.md

 ## Canvas Credits

-- The 'Recommendatin Canvas' from the '[AI Innovation for Product Managers](https://www.productside.com/courses/ai-innovation-for-product-managers/)' class.
+- The 'Recommendation Canvas' from the '[AI Innovation for Product Managers](https://www.productside.com/courses/ai-innovation-for-product-managers/)' class.